vstinner/misc/cpython/pep-core_dev_process.rst

 newcomer step to the final core developer step.
 The process is made of multiple steps to help the contributor to estimate their own progress.
 Mentoring becomes required by the process and is a major part of the whole process.
-While the process explains how to "clim" steps, going backward now becomes part of the process, it is not seen as a failure but as a normal and expected change under certain conditions.
+While the process explains how to "climb" steps, going backward now becomes part of the process, it is not seen as a failure but as a normal and expected change under certain conditions.
 The final vote to promote a contributor as a core developer is expected to become